pennfoster/slate/source/index.html.md

 ## API Endpoints
 * All API endpoints use role based security.
 * All API access is over HTTPS.
-* All boolean values should passed as true/false.
+* All boolean values should be passed as true/false.
-* POST and PUT requests, parameters can be sent using standard [HTML form encoding](https://www.w3.org/TR/html4/interact/forms.html#h-17.13.4).
+* For POST and PUT requests, parameters can be sent using standard [HTML form encoding](https://www.w3.org/TR/html4/interact/forms.html#h-17.13.4).
 * Optionally, POST and PUT requests may be sent in [JSON format](http://www.json.org/).
 The content-type of the request must be set to application/json in this case.